Bylaws of the Constitution of the Cañada College Academic Senate

 - All standing subcommittees of the Curriculum Committee shall have a written charter and guidelines.
 In addition, these subcommittees shall present, at minimum, annual reports to the Curriculum Committee.

-ARTICLE VII: ACTION AT OFFICIAL MEETINGS
+ARTICLE VIII: ACTION AT OFFICIAL MEETINGS

 Section 1: A quorum for taking action at a meeting of the Senate shall consist of a simple majority of the Academic Senate members.
 Vacant positions, but not absences, are excluded from the calculation of quorum.